ryanmaynard/datapack/README.md

 ## Extensions Included

 * [Python][python] - Linting, Debugging (multi-threaded, remote), Intellisense, code formatting, refactoring, unit tests, snippets, Data Science (with Jupyter), PySpark and more.
-* [R][r] - Linting, Debugging (multi-threaded, remote), Intellisense, code formatting, refactoring, unit tests, snippets, Data Science (with Jupyter), PySpark and more.
+* [R][r] - Support for R
-* [VSNotebooks][notebooks] - Linting, Debugging (multi-threaded, remote), Intellisense, code formatting, refactoring, unit tests, snippets, Data Science (with Jupyter), PySpark and more.
+* [VSNotebooks][notebooks] - a robust application that seamlessly combines the power of Visual Studio Code with the interactivity of Jupyter Notebook.

 ## Todo